The F1 Dashboard Has Experienced a Growth Spurt

 While Claude was building, I was busy with something else in Higgsfield.

 Our DMM models — yes, those digital ladies — also did some F1 tonight.
 Created new banners for the dashboard.
 Pit lane vibes, team colours, editorial.
-The kind of imagery you don't think of when you think of an F1 dashboard, but it fits perfectly.
+The kind of imagery you wouldn't think of for an F1 dashboard, but it fits perfectly.

 And then some colour and design tweaks around it.
 Since the dashboard now has more pages, it deserved a sleeker look.

-Two tasks at once.
+Two things at once.
 Building and styling.
 That's how efficient we are here. #keepgoing

 Data from Everywhere, Free